Petitions

 There are no age restrictions so children can also submit and sign petitions.

-All petitions submitted to Norfolk County Council are subject to terms and conditions.
+All petitions submitted to Norfolk County Council are subject to petitions terms and conditions.

 We will acknowledge that we have received your petition within three working days of receiving it.

-Within 10 working days, of receipt we will write to you to explain how we will deal with your petition.
-If we decide to take your petition to a council meeting, we will invite you to attend the meeting and you will have a chance to speak.
+Within 10 working days of receipt, we will write to you to explain how we will deal with your petition.
+We may, for example, send it to a council officer or Councillor for consideration.

 If you are not happy with the outcome of your petition, or the way we have dealt with your petition, you can request that the appropriate committee who will review the steps that have been taken in response to your petition.